-Comment: Production time plans and deadlines are set in cooperation with suppliers.
+Comment: To ensure delivery dates are feasible, production time plans and deadlines are set in cooperation with suppliers.
 Estimate deadlines are given in an early stage on which suppliers give feedback about the dates the fabric needs to be in and how much time is needed for production.
 Filippa K indicates they need to trust their suppliers to make a realistic planning based on regular working hours, but that they do not know the exact production capacity for all factories.
-The company aims to spread their production better and work with carry-over collections that are produced over four seasons.
+The company works with carry-over collections that are produced over four seasons.
 Filippa K makes use of block orders with never out of stock items to reserve capacity and to avoid most of the immediate pressure for deliveries.
-Those orders can be used to fill a production cap of the factory or to produce in low season.
+Those orders can be used to fill a production gap of the factory or to produce in low season.
 Production for own retail can be better controlled: Filippa K can place orders in advance on estimated sales figures.
 In some cases the company has direct contact with the mills to facilitate the fabric planning.

 1.7 Degree to which affiliate mitigates root causes of excessive overtime.
 Intermediate efforts Some production delays are outside of the control of affiliates; however there are a number of steps that can be taken to address production delays without resorting to excessive overtime.
 Documentation of root cause analysis and positive steps taken to manage production delays or improve factory processes.
-3 6 0 -- ------------------------- -- --- --- --- --- -- provide support to manage overtime.
+3 6 0 -- ------------------------- -- --- --- --- --- --

+Recommendation: In cooperation with their suppliers, Filippa K could conduct a root cause analysis of excessive overtime at all suppliers and provide support to manage overtime.
 It is recommended to look at specific cases where delays happened and where own style changes may have contributed to excessive overtime.
 The outcomes of the root cause analysis can be used for identifying strategies that minimise the impact of its sourcing practice on working hours at other factories.